ACDF Surgery Overview

 - Cervical Fusion

-Patients typically go home after an anterior cervical discectomy and fusion after one night in the hospital.
-Most patients recover within about 4 to 12 weeks, although it may take up to 18 months for the fusion to fully set up.
+Patients typically go home after an ACDF procedure after one night in the hospital.
+Most patients recover within 4 to 12 weeks, although it may take up to 18 months for the fusion to fully set up.

 Preparation before Surgery

-Optimizing your physical condition before surgery will certainly improve your recovery and outcome.
-Maintain a healthy, balanced diet before surgery.
-Stop Smoking.
+Optimizing your physical condition before surgery improves the recovery and outcome.
+The patient is advised to maintain a healthy, balanced diet before surgery.
+Smoking is severely discouraged.
 Smoking can significantly delay healing, increase risks, and adversely affect outcomes.
 Smoking cessation cannot occur with use of nicotine supplements such as nicotine patches and nicotine gum.
-Prior to surgery, try to minimize the use opiod pain medications, as decreased preoperative utilization correlates with both better long term outcomes and allows for more reliable postoperative pain management.
+Prior to surgery, the use of opioid pain medications is also discouraged.
+The decreased preoperative utilization of opioids correlates with better long-term outcome.
+It also allows for more reliable postoperative pain management.

 Risks of Surgery

-While there are a number of potential risks and complications with ACDF surgery, the main postoperative problem most patients face is either difficulty swallowing or hoarseness for 2 to 5 days due to retraction of the esophagus and trachea during the surgery.
+There are a number of potential risks and complications with ACDF surgery.
+However, the main postoperative problem most patients face is either difficulty swallowing or hoarseness for 2 to 5 days.
+It happens due to retraction of the oesophagus and trachea during the surgery.

 - Inadequate symptom relief after the surgery

-- Failure of bone graft healing to create a fusion (a.k.a. non-union or pseudoarthrosis)
+- Failure of bone graft healing to create a fusion, also known as non-union or pseudoarthrosis

 - Persistent swallowing or speech disturbance